SantiTabbach/pkf/utilities/LOCAL_STORAGE_UTILITY.md

 /**
  * Retrieves data from localStorage.
- * @param key - The localStorage key.
+ * @param key - The key for the localStorage item.
- * @returns The retrieved value or null if the key doesn't exist.
+ * @returns The retrieved value or null if not found.
  */
 const retrieveData = (key: string): string | null => {
 	return localStorage.getItem(key);